10 Fun Facts About The Lymphatic System | Vital Body Secrets

 Unveiling The Lymphatic System’s Hidden Role

-Lymph fluid carries white blood cells called lymphocytes that identify and attack pathogens.
+Lymph fluid carries white blood cells called lymphocytes that help identify and respond to pathogens.
 This makes the system a frontline defender against illness.
 Without it, our bodies would struggle to maintain fluid balance and immune surveillance.
 Understanding this system reveals how interconnected our body’s defenses truly are.

 10 Fun Facts About The Lymphatic System You Didn’t Know